Orders, decorations, and medals of the United Kingdom: New Year and Birthday honours

 A list of approximately 1,350 names is published twice a year, at the New Year and on the date of the Sovereign's (official) birthday.
 Since decisions are inevitably subjective, the twice-yearly honours lists often provoke criticism from those who feel strongly about particular cases.
 Candidates are identified by public or private bodies, by government departments, or are nominated by members of the public.
 Depending on their roles, those people selected by the honours committee are submitted either to the Prime Minister, Secretary of State for Foreign, Commonwealth and Development Affairs, or Secretary of State for Defence for their approval before being sent to the Sovereign for final approval.
 Certain honours are conferred solely at the Sovereign's discretion, such as appointments to the Order of the Garter, the Order of the Thistle, the Royal Victorian Order, and the Order of Merit.
 The honours' insignia are then presented by the Sovereign or his representative at investitures held at Buckingham Palace, Windsor Castle or the Palace of Holyroodhouse; Prince Charles, Prince William and Princess Anne deputised for Queen Elizabeth II with William and Anne continuing to do so for King Charles III since his September 2022 accession.

 Prime Minister's Resignation Honours

 By convention, a departing prime minister is allowed to nominate Prime Minister's Resignation Honours, to reward political and personal service.
 In recent history, only Tony Blair and Gordon Brown have not taken up this privilege (although Brown did issue the 2010 Dissolution Honours).

-Special Honours

-As part of the British honours system, Special Honours are issued at the Monarch's pleasure at any given time.
-The Special Honours refer to the awards made within royal prerogative, operational honours, political honours and other honours awarded outside the New Years Honours and Birthday Honours.